Here is a list of how-to solutions for problems that we have encountered while doing research in the i-NRG Lab. Note: the … Read More

 PIMAP: Pressure Injury Monitoring And Prevention

 Overview Pressure injuries are localized damage to the skin and/or underlying tissue that usually occur over a bony prominence.
-Pressure injuries most commonly develop in individuals who have low-mobility, such as those who are bedridden or confined to a wheelchair and consequently are attributed to some combination of pressure, friction, shear force, temperature, humidity, and […]
+Pressure injuries most commonly develop in individuals who have low-mobility, such as those who are bedridden or confined to a wheelchair and consequently are attributed to some combination of pressure, friction, shear force, temperature, humidity, and restriction of blood flow […]

 Mobility Modeling in Wireless Networks